Plants of South Eastern New South Wales

 Swampy forest, disturbed sites, moist places, and stream banks.
 Coast, occasionally in the ranges.

-Herb to 1.2 m high.
-Stalked gland-topped hairs present on most parts, occasionally glands without stalks present too.
-Leaves alternating up the stems, 3–11 cm long, 10–30 mm wide, sticky.
+Herb to 1.2 m high. glandular hairs present on most parts, occasionally glands without stalks present too.
+Leaves alternating up the stems, 3–11 cm long, 10–30 mm wide, with stalkless glands and scattered stalked glandular hairs on both surfaces, margins hairy, stipular sheath (ocrea) with glandular hairs about 0.5 mm long on the upper margin.
 Flowers with 4-5 pink 'petals' each 3.0–3.8 mm long.
-Flower spikes cylindrical, dense, 1.8–5 cm long, 5–7 mm diameter.
+Flower spikes cylindrical, dense, 1.8–5 cm long, 5–7 mm in diameter.